joshtynjala/robotlegs-framework-starling/README.md

 * [Compiled SWC](http://feathersui.com/download/other/robotlegs-framework-starling-v0.9.0.swc)
 * [API Reference](http://feathersui.com/documentation/robotlegs-starling)

+## Requirements

+Built with Starling Framework 1.4.1.
+Feathers 1.2.0 or newer is required to work with Feathers components.

 ## Credits

 Based on the hard work of the original Robotlegs contributors.
 Ported to Starling by [Josh Tynjala](http://twitter.com/joshtynjala), creator of the [Feathers](http://feathersui.com/) open source user interface components for Starling.